rfo909/RForth/README.md

 The BEGIN ...
 AGAIN? currently (October 2025) is the only loop construct, and it does not support breaking out of the loop other than supplying false to the AGAIN? word.

-There is a way somewhat around this, which is the assembly instruction "ret", which means return from current word.
+There is a way around this, which is the assembly instruction "ret", which means return from current word.
 Granted, it's not the same as a break, which would imply continuing code after the AGAIN?, but since words should be kept short and do small incremental stuff towards an end-goal, doing much after an AGAIN? isn't necessarily